 Premature ejaculation is one of the most common sexual dysfunctions amongst men, impacting nearly 30% - 40% of men at some point in their lives.
-However, just because as many as one out of every three men are impacted by this condition does not necessarily mean they have to live worried about helping their partners achieve a point of sexual satisfaction.
+However, that does not mean men have to simply put up and live with the condition.
 In fact, several natural remedies and exercises for premature ejaculation have been extensively studied to help men address the issue of “finishing too quickly.”

 What is premature ejaculation?

 Premature ejaculation (PE) is when a man orgasms before intercourse, within a minute of being stimulated sexually or with minimal sexual stimulation.
 Men dealing with premature ejaculation are usually unable to delay ejaculation, leading to uncontrolled ejaculation and a rapid loss of erection before both partners enjoy a satisfying sexual experience.
 Even though there is no formal cutoff time for what is officially characterized as premature ejaculation, consistently "finishing" before either partner reaches a point of sexual satisfaction can lead to frustration, anxiety and sometimes a total avoidance of sexual activities.

 While there is no definitive cause of premature ejaculation, there are several indicators that may point to increased prevalence of the condition.
 For example, men who have low levels of the chemical serotonin in their brains tend to take a shorter time to ejaculate.
 Other causes of PE include emotional factors like stress, depression, anxiety, guilt, lack of confidence or poor body image and sexual repression.
 A host of medical conditions can also contribute to PE, such as hormonal imbalance, irregular levels of neurotransmitters, inflammation or an infection in the prostate or urethra, genetic traits or erectile dysfunction, which occurs when the penis doesn’t remain firm enough for sex.